CODE4

 Kendall Wood

-Kendall Wood is a yoga therapist who works with first responders, the military, and people in high-stress jobs.
+Kendall Wood will be returning to lead us in yoga and the experience of a sound bath.
+Kendall is a yoga therapist who works with first responders, the military, and people in high-stress jobs.
 She works for the CAL Fire Training Center, has her own private practice for virtual yoga therapy sessions, and works as a contractor at multiple mental health treatment centers in San Diego County.
 She also does work with O2X Human Performance and The Wounded Warriors Foundation.